rakutenrewards/clojure-bandit/README.md

 The library provides support for using either `(atom {})` or a Carmine Redis connection to store state.
 Obviously, you must use Redis if you want to persist learner state, put a service behind a load balancer, etc. See the tests for examples of using both backends.

 The Redis backend can handle roughly ten thousand operations (`choose` and `reward`) per second.
 To scale further, we would need to switch to Redis Cluster, or manually distribute the learners across separate Redis servers.
-The atom backend can handle about ten times that.
+The atom backend can handle about ten times more.

 ### Available algorithms